November 28, 1999: The day Pete Sampras won the ATP Finals for the fifth time

 The place: The ATP Finals in Hanover, Germany

 Founded in 1970, the year-end ATP Finals, then known as the Masters Cup, was the final showdown between the eight best players in the world.
 Held in a different location every year at the start, it settled at Madison Square Garden in New York, from 1977 until 1989.
 Since then, the tournament had moved twice again, from Frankfurt (1990-1995) to Hanover in 1996.
-As only the eight top players of the year qualify for the event, the list of its former champions is nothing short of impressive, but in 1999, the defending champion, Alex Corretja, had failed to qualify.
+As only the eight top players of the year qualify for the event, the list of its former champions is nothing short of impressive.
+In 1999, the defending champion, Alex Corretja, had failed to qualify.

 The facts: Sampras avenges round-robin loss with win in final